DANTA-HOJA/ADL2022_Final_Warmup/Multigen/README.md

         python3 -m spacy download en_core_web_sm

-- Add new line at the end of `Multigen/preprocess/paths.cfg`, let it can find [OTTers_dataset](https://github.com/karinseve/OTTers) ：
+- Add new line at the end of `Multigen/preprocess/paths.cfg`, make it to find [OTTers_dataset](https://github.com/karinseve/OTTers) ：

         in_domain_dir = ../data/in_domain
         out_of_domain_dir = ../data/out_of_domain